soft-rahul/React-Dec-23/Notes/Session3.md

 ## Rules of JSX
   1).
 Return a single root element
   2).
 Close all the tags
-  3). camelCase all most of the things!
+  3). camelCase  most of the things!

 # React Element